Juried Group Art Exhibition

 We are seeking submissions for the upcoming group exhibition “A World At Peace”

-“A World At Peace” is the theme for our first multi-cultural art exhibition to be held by Congregation Shir Libeynu during the 2016 / 5773 High Holiday period.
+“A World At Peace” is the theme for our first multi-cultural art exhibition to be held by Congregation Shir Libeynu during the 2016 /( 5776/5777) High Holy Day period and will be exhibited at “The First Unitarian Congregation, 175 St. Clair Avenue West”.

 In this intensely troubled time, the exhibition organizers believe that the multi-cultural, multi-gifted artists of Toronto can do much to bring our communities together.